 Non-methane volatile organic compounds

-The default Tier 1 NMVOC EFs in Error!
-Reference source not found. are based on results from a study (the National Air Emissions Monitoring (NAEM) study) in the USA (US EPA, 2012).
+The default Tier 1 NMVOC EFs in Table 3-4. are based on results from a study (the National Air Emissions Monitoring (NAEM) study) in the USA (US EPA, 2012).
 This NAEM study included NMVOC measurements from 16 different livestock production facilities covering dairy cattle, sows, finishers, egg layers and broilers.
 The average measured emissions were converted to agricultural conditions for western Europe by using IPCC default values for livestock feed intake and excretion of volatile substances (VS) (US EPA, 2012; IPCC 2006; Shaw et al., 2007).
 The EFs for other cattle, sheep, goats, horses, mules and asses, rabbits, reindeer, camels and buffaloes are based on the values for the relative VS excretion rates from the IPCC 2006 guidelines.
 Please refer to annex 1, section A1.2.2, for a detailed explanation.

 Silage is a major source of emissions; therefore, there is a need to distinguish between feed intake with and without silage.
 No distinction has been made between liquid and solid manure as the limited data do not allow such a differentiation.
 The assumed lengths of the housing periods are shown in Table 3-9